-Project goal: Use a museum exhibit and other activities in the park to spark conversation about gender equity and disparity in Yosemite during the centennial year of the 19th Amendment.
+Project goal: Design a new Yosemite Museum exhibit to spark conversation about gender equity and disparity in the park.

-Through this project, the park is leveraging the centennial to encourage staff and visitors to explore the past, present and future of women at Yosemite through an interactive museum exhibit.
+Through this project, the park is encouraging staff and visitors to explore the past, present and future of women at Yosemite through an interactive museum exhibit.
 The special exhibit will feature videos and archival objects focused on women’s history in the park, and it will be designed to prompt education and conversation about successes and challenges in efforts to improve gender equity at Yosemite and other public lands.

 Partnering with Yosemite National Park.